Yasaka Koshindo Temple in Kyoto

 Facts & Figures

-The small Yasaka Koshindo Temple in the Higashiyama district is known for its unique decoration of colorful balls made of cloth.
-The talisman, called Kukurizaru, is representing a monkey with tied hands and feet to the back.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+The small Yasaka Koshindo Temple, also known as Daikoku-san Kongo-ji Koshin-do, within the Higashiyama district in Kyoto, is known for its unique decoration of colorful balls made of cloth.
+The talisman, called Kukurizaru, represents a monkey with tied hands and feet to the back.
+This symbolizes self-control and the tradition says that to fulfill a wish, one must give up to another desire.
+If you buy a Kukurizaru make sure to put a little note inside and the temple’s deity Koshin will help you:) Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

-This symbolize self control and the tradition says that in order to get a wish fulfilled, one must give up to another desire.
-If you buy a Kukurizaru make sure to put a little note inside and the temple’s deity Koshin will help you:) At the temple grounds people, followers of the Koshin faith, worship Shomen Kongo (nickname Koshin-san), a Buddhist guardian warrior and the three wise monkeys.
-Maybe you have seen already the - not hearing, not seeing and not talking - wooden monkey carvings/pictures at other temple grounds.
+At the temple grounds people, followers of the Koshin faith, worship Shomen Kongo (nickname Koshin-san), a Buddhist guardian warrior with healing power, and the three wise monkeys.
+Maybe you have already seen the - not hearing, not seeing and not talking - wooden monkey carvings/pictures at other temple grounds.
 Monkeys belong to the Koshin faith and it is said that their spirit is protecting people and their homes from bad influences.
+Because of the multi-colored talisman, the temple became a very popular tourist spot to take Instagrammable pictures.
+Six times a year the - Day of Koshin - occurs and visitors get treated with a monkey-shaped konjac, which symbolizes protection against evil.

 • Yasaka Koshindo:

-• Opening Hours - 9:00 am to 5:00 pm
+• Opening Hours - 9:00 am to 5:00 pm (daily)

 • Admission Fee - free